sakethc4/FIRE-Research-Matrix-Multiplication/INTRODUCTION.md

 ## Storing Integers

 Similar to how classical computers store numbers, quantum computers—at least for the purpose of addition and multiplication—store integers in binary.
 Classical computers usually store integers using a fixed number of bits, typically either 32 or 64 bits.
 However, since qubits are a much more limited resource than bits, quantum computers store a reduced range of numbers, generally well below 32 qubits per integer.

-Although qubits are probabilistic by nature, the initial and final integer states for quantum arithmetic circuits are designed NOT to be in a superposition; assuming no quantum noise, only one measurement is necessary to get the result of one arithmetic operation.
+Although qubits are probabilistic by nature, the initial and final integer states for quantum arithmetic circuits are designed NOT to be in a superposition; assuming no quantum noise, only one measurement is necessary to get the result of a single arithmetic operation.

 ## Implementations of Addition and Multiplication